sujaymate/G4Workshop2022/README.md

 ---

-## Probelm 4
+## Problem 4

 Now modify the detector construction file (hgcaldetector.cc) to place the detector components.

-There will be 26 cassettes of dimention 302 cm x 302 cm x 3.0345 cm, each will contain consecutive layers of
+There will be 26 cassettes of dimension 302 cm x 302 cm x 3.0345 cm, each will contain consecutive layers of
 1) one 300 cm x 300 cm layer of Si (density : 2.33 g/cm3) with 0.3 mm of thickness
 2) one 300 cm x 300 cm layer of CuW (density : 14.979 g/cm3, W:Cu = 75%:25%) with 1.4 mm thickness
 3) one 300 cm x 300 cm layer of Cu (density : 8.96 g/cm3) with 6.05 mm thickness
 4) Another layer of CuW of same dimension as above
-5) Anotehr layer of Si of same dimension as above
+5) Another layer of Si of same dimension as above
 6) one 300 cm x 300 cm layer of Pb (density : 4.97 mm) with 6.05 mm thickness

 The list of files are same as above.